 The International Association for Continuing Education and Training (IACET) developed the continuing education unit (CEU) in 1970 and is the caretaker of the CEU.
 IACET assumes responsibility for refining and disseminating information about the CEU through its programs, publications and research.

 The CEU created by IACET is used by thousands of organizations.
-Only CE/T providers that go through the Authorized Provider accreditation process and get approved are allowed to issue IACET CEUs.
+Only CE/T providers that go through the Accredited Provider process and get approved are allowed to issue IACET CEUs.